-My 20 years of experience as a lawyer have been focused on the resolution of business disputes.
+For more than 20 years I have been focused on the resolution of business disputes.
 Beginning approximately 18 years ago, the arbitral proportion of my practice has increased progressively, such that it now comprises a high majority, involving complex matters typically with at least tens of millions of dollars at stake.

 In 2005, I obtained a Certificate in Arbitration from the Alberta Arbitration and Mediation Society (now the ADR Institute of Alberta) (ADRIA), based on 11 different relevant courses including 62 hours in attendance and additional preparatory reading and other work..